1upon0/node-mongodb-s3-backup/README.md

         "password": false,
         "db": "database_to_backup"
       },
+      "files": {
+        paths: ["test_dir/**/*","images/*.jpg","onefile.txt"]
+      },
       "s3": {
         "key": "your_s3_key",
         "secret": "your_s3_secret",
         "bucket": "s3_bucket_to_upload_to",
         "destination": "/",
         "encrypt": true,
-        "region": "s3_region_to_use"
+        "region": "ap-southeast-1" //s3_region_to_use
       },
       "cron": {
         "time": "11:59",
       }
     }

-All options in the "s3" object, except for desination, will be directly passed to knox, therefore, you can include any of the options listed [in the knox documentation](https://github.com/LearnBoost/knox#client-creation-options "Knox README").
+All options in the "s3" object will be directly passed to knox, therefore, you can include any of the options listed [in the knox documentation](https://github.com/LearnBoost/knox#client-creation-options "Knox README").

 ### Crontabs